 There are many common beliefs or speculations about causes of cancer.
 However, putative causes of cancer for which there exist very little scientific evidence, positive or negative, are not considered in these summaries.
 Therefore, absence of an environmental, dietary, or lifestyle factor from these summaries implies insufficient evidence for detailed consideration and not necessarily absence of effect.
 Many such factors are deserving of research regarding their potential roles in cancer, but if that research does not exist, has not been published, or the Editorial Board judges the research to be of poor quality, then they are not addressed in these summaries.

 Carcinogenesis refers to an underlying etiologic pathway that leads to cancer.
 Several models of carcinogenesis have been proposed.
-Two widely cited models of carcinogenesis are those of Vogelstein and Kinzler and Hanahan and Weinberg.
+Knudson proposed a "two-hit" model requiring a mutation in both copies of a gene resulting in cancer.
+Expansion of this concept has resulted in other widely cited models of carcinogenesis including those of Vogelstein and Kinzler and Hanahan and Weinberg.
 The model of Vogelstein and Kinzler emphasizes that cancer is ultimately a disease of damaged DNA, comprised of a series of genetic mutations that can transform normal cells to cancerous cells.
 The genetic mutations include inactivation of tumor suppressor genes and activation of oncogenes.
 Compared with cancers arising in the general population, individuals with a major inherited predisposition to cancer are born with inherited (i.e., germline) mutations in genes involved in cancer causation, giving them a head start on the pathway to cancer.
 Similar mutations would be expected to result in cancer progression among all individuals; however, in those without a major inherited cancer predisposition, the mutation would occur as a somatic mutation later during their lifetime.